Suicide by electrocution: Low rate

 Many writers on the subject have said that electrocution is rarely used as a suicide method, and several studies have supported this.
 The longest, a review of 41 years of autopsies from eight districts in Bulgaria, which during that time had the highest overall rate of death from electrical injury in Europe, found only 59 electrocution suicides out of over 60,000 autopsies performed.
-A later review of data from a different period in a smaller portion of the country put the rate of suicide by electrocution at 0.09 per 100,000 suicides.
+A later review of data from a different period in a smaller portion of the country put the annual rate of suicide by electrocution at 0.09 per 100,000 people.
 The medical examiner's office in Wayne County, Michigan, found that over 5,000 suicides it investigated during a 20-year period, only three involved electrocution; a 1980 Florida study of 220 electrocution deaths found only two suicides.
 Between 1996 and 2005, only 25 suicides in Sydney, Australia's largest city, were due to electrocution.
 A study of electrocution deaths in the state of South Australia over a 30-year period found that 28 of 96 were suicides.
-Another study of electrocution deaths in Northern Ireland over 22 years found that the nine such suicides over that period made their annual statistical rate 0.025 per 100,000 suicides.
+Another study of electrocution deaths in Northern Ireland over 22 years found that the nine such suicides over that period made their annual statistical rate 0.025 per 100,000 people.

 Suicide similarly accounts for a small portion of deaths from electrocution.
 The study in Northern Ireland contrasted the nine suicides with 50 accidental electrocutions, making them 15% of the total.
 The 41-year Bulgarian study put suicides at 6% of all electrical fatalities; the later Bulgarian review concurred, finding a 7% rate.

 Given the easy access to electricity at potential lethal voltages in almost every house in the developed world since the late 20th century, and the high likelihood of completing a suicide with it, one commentator has wondered why the rate of suicide by electrocution is so much lower than hanging, which is also likely and believed to be highly amenable to completion.
 James Lucas, author of the Northern Ireland study, speculates that perhaps many people have a past experience with being shocked that was too painful to replicate even for suicidal purposes.
 He also notes the association with the electric chair and electrocution as a means of execution.
 Rates of suicide by electrocution in the U.S., where that is still used in some states to carry out death sentences, are lower than those in other countries where it has never been used, he points out.
 "The situation is somewhat analogous to the increase in suicidal hangings in Britain since the abolition of capital punishment."
 An Australian writer later speculated that countries with higher rates of electrocution suicide may be experiencing a substitution effect of limited access to firearms.